abstractmath.org

 Pronunciation

 The German letters "ä", "ö" and "ü" may also be spelled "ae", "oe" and "ue" respectively.
-The letters "ä", "ö" and "ü" are alphabetized in German documents as if they were spelled "ae", "oe" and "ue".
 It is far better to spell "Möbius" as "Moebius" than to spell it "Mobius".

-The German letter "ß" may be spelled "ss" and often is by Swiss Germans.
+The German letter "ß" may be spelled "ss" and usually is spelled that way by the Swiss.
 Thus Karl Weierstrass spelled his last name "Weierstraß".
 Students sometimes confuse the letter "ß" with "f" or "r".
 In English language documents it is probably better to use "ss" than "ß".

 Transliterations from Cyrillic